 We are always looking for talented people to join the team!
 Get in touch at email@example.com, attach your CV and give us a short explanation on your interest in joining the lab.

-Our lab is located in the ICM – Brain and Spine Institute, in the center of Paris.
+Our lab is located in the ICM – Paris Brain Institute, in the center of Paris.

 We are located in the center of Paris in a state-of-the-art building that hosts 28 research groups working on all aspects of neurosciences, from basic to clinical research.